You have probably been eating Kale chips as a salad, in burgers, or something else.

 - Vitamin B6, iron, and folate help produce dopamine and serotonin and control homocysteine levels.

 - Folate helps to develop an infant’s brain.

 According to Tufts Now, leafy vegetables like Kale can prevent your brain’s cognitive abilities from declining as they age.

 You must have heard the phrase “Every coin has two sides”; the same applies to Kale.

 Even though it has a plethora of positive impacts on health, it will not be able to suppress its evil and harmful counterparts.

 Below are a few of the adverse effects of Kale.

-- It contains progoitrin, which hinders thyroid functions and blocks them from receiving the iodine they need to function.
+- It contains progoitrin, which hinders thyroid functions and prevents them from receiving the iodine they need.

 - It contains a very high level of heavy metals like thallium and cesium, which can be poisonous to humans.

 - They belong to the cruciferous vegetable family.
 Some people may develop an allergy to cruciferous vegetables.
 Kale can be dangerous to them.